joBr99/nspanel-lovelace-ui/README.md

 - **Everything is dynamically configurable by a yaml config, no need to code or touch Nextion Editor**

 It works with [Tasmota](https://tasmota.github.io/docs/) and MQTT.
-To control the panel and update it with content from HomeAssistant there is an [AppDaemon](https://github.com/AppDaemon/appdaemon) App.
+To control the panel and update it with content from HomeAssistant, use the [AppDaemon](https://github.com/AppDaemon/appdaemon) App.

 See the following picture to get an idea of the look of this firmware for NSPanel.